Updated 2026medium-breed guide

 Orthopedic Support

-We evaluate this factor specifically for Siberian Husky dogs, considering their medium size, very-high energy level, and thick double coat.
+I evaluate this factor specifically for Siberian Husky dogs, accounting for their medium size, very-high energy level, and thick double coat.

 2